qcq/WeChatCopyer/README.md

 like :
 * where is the "next chapter" button located <x, y>
-* scroll the mouse whell
+* how quick scroll the mouse whell
 * .etc

 #### How